Setting up a Chromium kiosk on a Raspberry Pi

 ~/.xsessionrc

 I won’t go into too much detail here, but simply creating these exact files should be all you need!
-If you want a bit more info, you can check the StackExchange posts linked in the sources.
+If you want a bit more info, you can check the StackExchange posts linked in the sources below.

 Step 4: Enabling Everything!